gjpelletier/pstide/README.md

 tides = run_pstide(**kwargs)
 ```

-Returns the following output on screen:
+Returns the following output on screen and in the output pstide_output.csv:

 ```
 Puget Sound Tide Model: Tide Predictions